South London Listens - giving everyone a voice

 The initiative follows the establishment of the ‘South London Covid-19 Preventing Mental-ill Health Taskforce’, a group made up of representatives from across the programme’s partner organisations.
 Its purpose is to take forward a long-term prevention programme focused on protecting and promoting mental health in the community.

-Over the past six months the South London Mental Health and Community Partnership has laid the foundations for the programme, hosting three digital summits to bring people together.
-The Taskforce built on early insights gained to develop a set of ambition statements in six key areas which were discussed at the latest summit in November:
+In 2020, the South London Mental Health and Community Partnership laid the foundations for the programme by hosting a number of digital summits to bring people together.
+The Taskforce built on early insights gained to develop a set of ambition statements in six key areas:

 Social isolation, loneliness and community involvement